 JPMorgan Chase has a comprehensive military and veteran’s strategy focused on employment, homeownership and education.
 The company has hired more than 5,300 veterans in two years and actively recruits transitioning service members, veterans and military spouses.
 JPMorgan Chase also leads the 100,000 Jobs Mission, a coalition of private sector companies committed to hiring 100,000 veterans by 2020.
 In two years, the 100,000 Jobs Mission has grown from 11 companies to 101 companies that have collectively hired 64,628 veterans through the first quarter of 2013.
 JPMorgan Chase also co-founded Syracuse University’s Institute for Veterans and Military Families, the first national center in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.

-Johnson & Johnson has served the needs of our armed forces and U.S. military veterans for our entire 127-year history.
+Johnson & Johnson are proud to join the First Lady in her Joining Forces initiative.
+Our Company has served the needs of our armed forces and U.S. military veterans for our entire 127-year history.
 J&J was the first health care company to partner with American Corporate Partners, and we continue to provide mentors to men and women returning from military service.
 We are partners with the U.S. Chamber’s Hiring Our Heroes program, with the GI Go Fund and NCOA to identify talented future leaders transitioning from the military to civilian life.
 Over the next three years, Johnson & Johnson strives to hire 1000 veterans to our family of companies.
 We realize the unparalleled work ethic, inherent leadership qualities and commitment to teamwork that members of our Armed Services bring to their business careers, and we are proud to honor these heroes with opportunities to make their mark in the health care industry.